luc-vocab/gc/gc2_website/blog/_posts/2016-04-30-tmj-long-term-effect-bruxism.md

 If you’ve ever experienced night-time teeth grinding, or bruxism in general, you may be aware of the short-term annoyances that come with it.
 Jaw ache, sore head, disturbed sleep and even an unhappy partner.
 While inconvenient, none of the effects above are permanent – unfortunately, there are some longer lasting effects that truly pose a threat to veteran bruxism sufferers.
 One example of this is Temporomandibular Joint Disorder, commonly known as TMJ disorder.

 If you’re wondering what bruxism is, or whether you suffer from it, you may need to explore the topic in a little more detail.
-Fortunately, my recent post should help you to determine whether you suffer from night bruxism – and ultimately, whether you should be concerned with the long-term effects of bruxism.
+Fortunately, my <a href="/2016/04/09/you-may-suffer-from-bruxism/">recent post</a> should help you to determine whether you suffer from night bruxism – and ultimately, whether you should be concerned with the long-term effects of bruxism.

 If you already know that your teeth are busy grinding while you’re sleeping but you’re not concerned, that may be about to change.
 Night-time bruxism can lead to all manner of problems.
 The sooner you get it sorted, the sooner you can have a peaceful night’s sleep.

 Temporomandibular Joint Disorder
 ================================

-Temporomandibular Joint Disorder is a little bit of a mouthful (no pun intended), so I will be referring to it as TMJ disorder from here on in.
+<a href="http://patient.info/health/temporomandibular-joint-disorders">Temporomandibular Joint Disorder</a> is a little bit of a mouthful (no pun intended), so I will be referring to it as TMJ disorder from here on in.
 It is important to note that TMJ disorder isn’t a single condition nor is there a single symptom that all sufferers will experience.
 TMJ disorder is the name given to a number of issues relating to the joint that hinges the jaw to the cranium - the temporomandibular joint, or TMJ - and a couple of those disorders can be the result of night bruxism.

 To understand TMJ disorders, we must first understand the TMJ in general.
 The point at which two bones meet is known as a joint.
 Muscles control the two bones either side of a joint to allow for movement.
 In the same way that your triceps and biceps allow you to flex your arms at the elbow, your cranial and facial muscles control the movement of your jaw.
 Smooth cartilage coats the bones to protect them from friction and allow for ease of movement, with a little help from a lubricating synovial fluid.